nhsengland/it-standards/infrastructure/networks.md

    Defines the standards for all digital networking including Local and Wide-Area Networks (LAN, WAN).
 stage: 3.
 Development Stage
 created: 2021-06-14 10:16:44
-lastUpdated: 2021-06-14 17:30:39
+lastUpdated: 2022-04-06 12:12:01
-reviewDate: 2022-05-01
+reviewDate: 2022-10-01
 ---

 Note that networking for NHSEI is subject to the requirements of the _[DSP Toolkit](https://www.dsptoolkit.nhs.uk/)_ and _[Cyber Essentials Plus](https://www.ncsc.gov.uk/cyberessentials/overview)_ certification.

 ## General

-- All changes to networking MUST be pre-approved by the CISW Infrastructure Team and the CISW Architecture Team.
+- All changes to networking MUST be pre-approved by the *CISW Infrastructure Team* and the *CISW Technical Design Authority* (TDA).
 - All networking hardware and software MUST be currently supported by vendors and manufacturers.
+This MUST continue to be true for its contracted life.
+Once hardware or software is no longer under active support, it MUST be retired.
 - All inter-network connections (LAN-LAN, LAN-WAN, etc.) MUST have a properly configured and actively managed firewall.
-(DSPT Assertion 9.7.1)
+(DSPT Assertion 9.7.1).
 - All inbound connections from WAN to LAN MUST be disabled by default.
 Any inbound connections MUST be specifically defined with minimal connectivity.

 ## Wide-Area Networking

-- WAN's should use software-defined networking to maximise flexibility and minimise cost
+- WAN's should use software-defined networking to maximise flexibility and minimise cost.
+- Use of private WAN's SHOULD be minimised.
+Justification must be provided if proposing the use of private networking rather than the Internet.

 ## Local-Area Networking

-- All network wiring and switches MUST be at least 100Mbps and should be 1Gbps.
+- All network wiring and switches MUST be at least 100Mbps and SHOULD be 1Gbps.
 - All LAN hardware should use SD-LAN technology.
 - All sites MUST have an edge firewall.
 This MUST be a centrally managed, SD-network device.
-- Site firewalls SHOULD NOT be individually configured.
-A single, central configuration should be used.
+- Site firewalls MUST NOT be individually configured.
+A single, central configuration must be used.

 ### Corporately provisioned Wi-Fi